ximini82/relationstorage.js/README.md

 ```
 it is a bit tricky, an for android you need to save it on the second way

-## the first way (works on most browsers, but not on android shipped browser)
+## The first way (works on most browsers, but not on android shipped browser)
 ```javascript

 	//at the beginning grab the img